• Skip to primary navigation

 • Other Techniques

-The flowers are all piped in random order, but I focused them on the upper half of the cake.
+The rosettes or buttercream roses are all in random order, but I focused them on the upper half of the cake.

 In piping the flowers, I alternated the colors.
 This is so that there is a balanced spread of them on the cake.

-And to not move the focus away from the floral decor on the sides of the cake, I made a simple border in matching white stars that I used to accent the rosettes.
+And to not move the focus away from the floral decoration on the sides of the cake, I made a simple border of white stars.
 I left the top of the cake blank with just a smooth coat of buttercream.

-• Cake – this was a 5 inches round cake consisting of 4 layers of cakes.
-I baked the cake using my vanilla cake recipe using the measurement for 2 eggs.
+• Cake - this is a 5 inches round cake consisting of 4 layers of cakes.
+I baked the cake using my vanilla cake recipe.

-• Buttercream – I used my buttercream recipe for this icing and made using 600g of icing sugar and 300g of butter.
-This amount was just nice for a cake of this size, but do note that I used very little buttercream in between the cake layers as that is how I prefer my cake to be.
-If you wish to add more, the amount of icing would need to be increased slightly.
-It is impossible to make the exact amount of icing so I did have some leftovers of the tinted icing upon completing the cake.
+• Buttercream - I made this frosting with 600g of icing sugar and 300g of butter.
+This amount was just nice for a cake of this size, with just a thin layer of buttercream in between the cake layers.
+If you wish to have thick buttercream filling for your cake, you would need to increase the amount of icing.

 • Disposable piping bags